Wrap of Sunday's NatWest T20 Blast fixtures

-A couple of matches fell victim to the wet weather but there were still plenty of talking points in the five NatWest T20 Blast matches which did go ahead of Sunday.
+There were plenty of talking points in the six NatWest T20 Blast matches, as three centuries were scored on Sunday.

 Here, Press Association Sport wraps up the pick of the action.